nordlow/compiler-benchmark/README.md

 ## Conclusions (from sample run shown below)

-D's compiler `dmd` is still far ahead of all its competition especially when it comes to default build (standard compilation) performance.
+D's reference compiler `dmd` and Go's reference compiler `go` are still far ahead of all its competition especially when it comes to default build (standard compilation) performance.
+Further,

+- Go's checker `gotype` is 2.5 times slower than D's builtin (`dmd -o-`) while
+- D's `dmd` is 1.2 times slower on builds than Go's `go`

 The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).